 Freelancer – History and Popularity

-Freelancer is another freelancing platform that works almost like upwork.
+Freelancer is another freelancing platform that works almost like Upwork.
 Freelancer’s headquarters for 20 years or more are located on George Street, Sydney, Australia.
-Other freelancer offices are located in Southern California, Vancouver, London, Buenos Aires, Manila, and Jakarta.
+More branches of Freelancer.com offices are located in Southern California, Vancouver, London, Buenos Aires, Manila, and Jakarta.

 Its founder and CEO is a guy named Matt Barry.
 But when it comes to freelancers, they claim that the platform is now working regularly with about 15 million registered members who have posted more than 7.4 million projects.
 Spending on cash projects?
 2.2 billion per year.